 References for First-time Applicants

 Staff Reference Form.
-All first-time applicants are required to have two references on file before a telephone interview will be scheduled.
+All first-time applicants are required to have two references on file before an interview will be scheduled.
 We suggest using current or past employers, co-workers, professors and/or instructors as references.
 We do not recommend using friends or family members as references.
 Your references may complete the Staff Reference Form on your behalf and email it to email@example.com.

 Please complete and submit this information if you would like us to mail you information about ADVANCE.